 - If any of the transactions outputs burn token value (i.e. send tokens to an

 OP_RETURNoutput) then all of the input addresses must be on the address burnlist.

-The three policy lists (whitelist, freezelist and burnlist) are kept in the client memory for fast lookup, and are activated and applied as mempool policy if the configuration options
+The three policy lists (whitelist, freezelist and burnlist) are kept in the client memory, and are activated and applied as mempool policy if the configuration options

 In this process, a special policy transaction containing an address to be added to a policy list is sent to the network (by an authorised wallet) and included in a block.
-Once confirmed, the address encoded in the policy transaction is added to the policy list by the signing node clients, and it is then enforced.
+Once confirmed, the address encoded in the policy transaction is added to the policy list by the block-signing nodes, and it is then enforced.
 A second policy transaction spending this previous output is then be used to remove the address from the list.

 Permission to modify the policy lists via policy transactions is controlled via policy tokens.
 Policy tokens for the modification of each policy list are created in the genesis block under the control of a specified

 scriptPubKey.
 These are specified in the configuration as